 The Opus+ Enterprise Program allows businesses to offer their employees discounts on public transit passes and Communauto and BIXI memberships.

-When you buy an Opus card (with or without photo), it doesn’t automatically include tickets or passes.
+When you buy an OPUS card (with or without photo), it doesn’t automatically include tickets or passes.
 It’s up to you to load it with tickets.
-Tickets and passes can be added to your card at one of our points of sale, a Metropolitan ticket office or an automatic ticket machine located on the first level of a bus terminal, metro station or train station.
+Tickets and passes can be added to your card at one of our points of sale, a Metropolitan ticket office or from a fare vending machine located on the first level of a bus terminal, metro station or train station.
 Always keep both receipts (purchase and transaction) as proof of purchase.

-When loading your card, check the available ticket types and choose the right one to add to your Opus card.
-STL tickets aren’t valid for use on the metro or the train.
-Similarly, STM tickets aren’t valid for travel on buses in Laval.
+When loading your card, check the available ticket types and choose the right one to add to your OPUS card.
+Bus tickets aren’t valid for use on the metro or the train.
+Similarly, All Modes A tickets aren’t valid for travel on buses or the metro in Laval.
 Learn more about ticket validity.

-If you lose a registered Opus card or photo ID Opus card, simply go to a Metropolitan ticket office and ask for a new one.
+If you lose a registered OPUS card or Photo ID OPUS card, simply go to a Metropolitan ticket office and ask for a new one.
 Your unused tickets will be loaded onto the new card.
 Your old card will be cancelled and no one will be able to use it.
+Charges apply.

 Have it checked at a Metropolitan ticket office.
 If necessary, they will give you a new one.
-You’ll either need to show your receipt (for regular cards) or proof of ID (for photo ID cards).
+You’ll either need to show your receipt (for regular cards) or proof of ID (for Photo ID OPUS cards).

 Defective cards are replaced free of charge.
 However, if your card looks like it was damaged and stopped working due to misuse, you’ll be charged for your new card.

-If the card is an unregistered regular Opus card, you won’t be able to recover unused tickets without a receipt.
+If the card is an unregistered OPUS card, you won’t be able to recover unused tickets without a receipt.

 The card costs $6 and is non-refundable.

-Buy your Opus card from a point of sale or Metropolitan ticket office.
+Buy your OPUS card from a point of sale, Metropolitan ticket office or a fare vending machine.

-Plan ahead and buy a new $6 Opus card before your old card expires.
+Plan ahead and buy a new $6 OPUS card before your old card expires.
 Once your card expires, it will no longer be valid and will stop working.
 You have six months from the expiry date to recover any remaining tickets from your old card.
-To do so, go to a Metropolitan ticket office.
+To do so, go to a Metropolitan ticket office or mail the card to the Customer Contact Centre.

 If you have unused tickets left on your card when it expires, you may be able to recover them (depending on certain conditions) by bringing the expired card to a Metropolitan ticket office.